 Students on a GRA are required to work in a research capacity for up to 20 hours per week during the fall and spring terms.
 This work is done with your research advisor and will be directly related to their sponsored projects, research grants and contracts.
 Research assistantships provide broad exposure to the research process from grant proposal to publication.

-In lieu of teaching assistants, ECEE hires SAs and graders to assist with the majority of classroom support.
+In lieu of teaching assistants, ECEE hires GLAs to assist with the majority of classroom support.

 Additional Funding Opportunities & Notes

 The Graduate School maintains a list of funding opportunities.
 ECEE students have strong records of being awarded highly competitive external fellowships with such agencies as NASA, the National Science Foundation, GAANN and others.

 Students funded by the university, college, department or external organization must abide by the registration requirements of that agency.
 Most require full-time registration to be eligible for tuition funding and stipends.
 Make sure to review and follow these requirements carefully — failing to do so could make you liable for tuition and/or the revocation of your award.